 We provide cloud services for delivering, optimizing and securing online content and business applications.
 We primarily derive income from sales of services to customers executing contracts with terms of one year or longer.
-We believe that this emphasis on these longer-term contracts generally allows us to have a consistent and predictable base level of revenue which is important to our financial success.
-Accordingly, to be successful, we must maintain our base of recurring revenue contracts by minimizing customer cancellations or terminations and limiting the impact of price reductions reflected in contract renewals and build on that base by adding new customers and increasing the number and quality of services, features and functionalities that our existing customers purchase.
-Accomplishing these goals requires that we compete effectively in the marketplace on the basis of the quality, price and the overall attractiveness of our services and technology.
+We believe that this emphasis on longer-term contracts generally allows us to have a consistent and predictable base level of revenue which is important to our financial success.
+Accordingly, to be successful, we must maintain our base of recurring revenue contracts by minimizing customer cancellations or terminations and limiting the impact of price reductions reflected in contract renewals and build on that base by adding new customers and increasing the amount and value of services, features and functionalities that our existing customers purchase.
+Accomplishing these goals requires that we compete effectively in the marketplace on the basis of quality, price and overall attractiveness of our services and technology.

-Our revenue is impacted by a number of factors, including our ability to maintain our base of committed recurring revenues, the timing and variability of customer-specific one-time events, prices we are able to charge for our services, the amount of traffic we serve on our network and the impact of seasonal variations on our business.
+Our revenue is impacted by a number of factors, including our ability to maintain our base of committed recurring revenues, the timing and variability of customer-specific one-time events, the prices we are able to charge for our services, the amount of traffic we serve on our network and the impact of seasonal variations on our business.
 We have observed the following trends related to our revenue in recent years:

-- We have been able to offset lost committed recurring revenue by adding new customers and increasing sales of incremental services to our existing - The unit prices offered to some customers have declined, reflecting the impact of competition.
-These price reductions have primarily impacted customers for which we deliver high volumes of traffic over our network, such as media customers. - We have experienced increases in the rate of traffic delivered to our customers who use our solutions for video, gaming, social media and software downloads. - We have experienced variations in certain types of revenue from quarter to quarter; in particular, we experience higher revenue in the fourth quarter of the year for some of our solutions as a result of the holiday season.
+- On a consistent basis, we have been able to offset lost committed recurring revenue by adding new customers and increasing sales of incremental services to our existing customers.
+We have also experienced increases in the rate of traffic delivered to our customers that use our solutions for video, gaming, social media and software downloads. - The unit prices paid by some of our customers have declined, reflecting the impact of competition.
+These price reductions have primarily impacted customers for which we deliver high volumes of traffic over our network, such as media customers. - We have experienced variations in certain types of revenue from quarter to quarter; in particular, we experience higher revenue in the fourth quarter of the year for some of our solutions as a result of the holiday season.
 We also experience lower revenue in the summer months, particularly in Europe, from both e-commerce and media customers because overall Internet use declines during that time.
-We also experience quarterly variations in revenue attributable to the nature and timing of software and gaming releases by our customers using our software download solutions.
+In addition, we experience quarterly variations in revenue attributable to the nature and timing of software and gaming releases by our customers using our software download solutions.

 Our profitability is also impacted by our expense levels, including direct costs to support our revenue, such as co-location and bandwidth costs, and expenses incurred to support strategic initiatives that we anticipate will generate revenue in the future.
-We observed the following trends in recent years:
+We have observed the following trends in recent years: